tldr-pages/tldr/pages/common/ntfy.md

 # ntfy

-> Send and receive POST notifications from the command line.
+> Send and receive POST notifications.
 > More information: <https://github.com/binwiederhier/ntfy>.

 - Send a message to the `security` topic: